astrodatagroup/website/content/posts/2020-10-09-pytorch-difference-imaging.md

 1. Astronomical imaging analysis shares a lot of structure with machine learning problems; let's take advantage of that!
 2. Some of the linear problems that we work on in the group might be easier and faster to solve if we use iterative solvers rather than direct solvers.
 The scaling is different, but also the implementations have been optimized for the forward calculation and these methods can open the possibility of generalizing the loss function.

+_Aside:_ I also want to mention the awesome website [weirdgalaxi.es](https://weirdgalaxi.es) (yes that is the domain name, but don't click on that if you're using Safari) that Kate Storey-Fisher made (and shared at this week's meeting) as a continuation of the project that [she previously blogged about](https://astrodata.nyc/posts/2019-08-23-anomalies/).